karmazynow-a/model_USDF/README.md

 ## The rules
 * if two randomly selected neighbors agree - people from their surrounding change their opinion
-* if they do not agree - nothing change or they argue - based on users choice
+* if they do not agree - nothing change or the surrounding argue with them - based on user's choice

 ## Used technologies
 * js + HTML + CSS